vittorioPiotti/PathGraph-JavaFX/README.md

 <details>

 <summary>
-   Show an example of Callbacks Usage
+   Show an example of callback usage
 </summary>